 - The tip opening, which corresponds to the distance between the reed and the mouthpiece tip

-- The mouthpiece baffle which is straigth for most of the existing clarinet mouthpieces, but can be of a different shape (step baffle...), especially for jazz and klezmer clarinet mouthpieces.
+- The mouthpiece baffle which is straight in most clarinet mouthpieces, but can vary in shape, particularly in jazz and klezmer clarinet mouthpieces.

 The b-flat clarinet mouthpiece

-The most popular clarinet is b-flat clarinet (also called soprano clarinet).
-The most famous b-flat clarinet mouthpiece brands are Vandoren, Selmer, Buffet Crampon, Pomarico, and Syos.
+The most popular clarinet is the b-flat clarinet (also known as the soprano clarinet).
+The most well-known b-flat clarinet mouthpiece brands are Vandoren, Selmer, Buffet Crampon, Pomarico, and Syos.

 The bass clarinet mouthpiece

-Bass clarinet is widely used in classical music as well as in modern musics like jazz and klezmer.
-The bass clarinet mouthpiece is bigger and longer than the b-flat clarinet mouthpiece.
+Bass clarinet is widely used in classical music as well as in modern musics, such as jazz and klezmer.
+The bass clarinet mouthpiece is wider and longer than the b-flat clarinet mouthpiece.

-The bass clarinet mouthpiece fits into the instrument like the b-flat clarinet mouthpiece (it has a cork or silicon seals on the shank).
-However, he doesn't fit into a baril but rather in a neck, like the saxophone mouthpiece.
-The bass clarinet mouthpiece anatomy is the same as the soprano clarinet mouthpiece one, but tip openings used with bass clarinet are generally bigger.
+The bass clarinet mouthpiece fits into the instrument, just as the b-flat clarinet mouthpiece with cork or silicone seals on the shank.
+However, it does not fit into the baril but rather into the neck, just as saxophone mouthpieces.
+The bass clarinet mouthpiece anatomy is the same as that of the soprano clarinet, however the tip openings are generally wider.

 Materials used to make clarinet mouthpieces

-Soprano and bass clarinet mouthpieces can be made in different materials.
-For a clarinet mouthpiece, the material does not have any influence on the sound.
-There is then several possibilities.
-Most popular materials are:
+Soprano and bass clarinet mouthpieces can be made out of various materials.
+For a clarinet mouthpiece, the material has no influence on the sound.
+There are therefore many options.
+The most popular materials are:

 Wood and ivory

-Clarinet mouthpieces were originally made in wood and ivory.
-Today, they have been replaced by mouthpieces made in other materials like hard rubber, plastic and cristal.
+Clarinet mouthpieces were originally made out of wood and ivory.
+However,nowadays these materials have been replaced by others, such as hard rubber, plastic and crystal.

-Hard rubber is a plastic resin made from natural rubber mixed (and cooked) with 20 to 40% sulfur (which is called vulcanization).
-Hard rubber was the most used material for clarinet mouthpieces in the XXth century.
-It is a material which is hard and brittle (don't drop them on the ground), and offer a good comfort in mouth.
+Hard rubber is a plastic resin made from natural rubber mixed with 20 to 40% sulfur, then subjected to intense heat (a process called vulcanization).
+Hard rubber was the most commonly used material for clarinet mouthpieces in the 20th century.
+It is a hard and brittle material (not to be dropped on the ground), and it is comfortable for the mouth.

-More recent clarinet mouthpiece brands make crystal mouthpieces (in fact it's made in glass).
+Some more recent clarinet mouthpiece brands make crystal mouthpieces (actually made of glass).
 They are usually easier to clean, but are as brittle as hard rubber mouthpieces.
 The feeling in mouth is also slightly different.
 The most famous crystal mouthpieces brand is Pomarico.

-Today, several makers are using other plastics than hard rubber to craft clarinet mouthpieces.
+Today, several brands use plastics other than hard rubber to create clarinet mouthpieces.
 For example, Syos uses ABS polymer to craft saxophone and clarinet mouthpieces.
-It's a non-toxic material (certified in lab) and it has much more resistance to impact than glass or hard rubber.
-Also, ABS can be used with 3D printing to create completely custom mouthpieces.
+It is a non-toxic material (lab certified) and is much less fragile when compared to glass and hard rubber.
+Also, ABS can be used with 3D printing to create unique custom mouthpieces.